Lugalannatum

 Lugalannatum is known from a deposit tablet, now in the Louvre Museum, in which he mentions the rule of Si'um, king of the Gutians.
 The tablet was first published in 1911, and first revealed the existence of a Gutian dynasty of Sumer.
-The tablet is written in the Akkadian language following the influence of the former Kingdom of Akkad, and uses Sumerian cuneiform characters for their phonetical value.
+The tablet is written in Akkadian following the influence of the former Kingdom of Akkad, and uses Sumerian cuneiform characters for their phonetical value.
 It reads: